 She is beautiful and caring and because we met online we understood what was expected of both of us when it came to communicating what we wanted in the short and long term.

 Open and Honest

 That first date wasn’t to blame.

 I should have been more open and honest about my intentions from the start.

 But women, like men, should always be careful to understand their partner’s beliefs and limitations.
-It's more for mature people with young heart than anything else, don't you think?
+It’s more for mature people with a young heart than anything else, don’t you think?

 Sometimes the clearest thing – a goodnight kiss on the second date – might be a bridge too far.

 I like being a Christian and I enjoy Christian dating – I think that my friends from church and in the community will also make good husbands and wives.
-I just hope that they are willing to speak up for what they want and communicate their desires, as well as ask questions of their dates.
+I just hope that they are willing to speak up for what they want and communicate their desires, as well as ask questions about their dates.

 Communication is always the key.

 Please do share your own thoughts or experiences in the comments below.